 Before changing your loved one’s diet, make sure to check with their doctor about their specific dietary needs.
 Ask about the levels of protein, fat and carbohydrates they need, and for any other specific deficiencies or considerations.

-Some of the most important foods for older adults to eat, according to MyPlate for Older Adults, are vegetables, fruits and lean or plant-based proteins.
+Some of the most important foods for older adults to eat are vegetables, fruits and lean or plant-based proteins.
 Rather than drinking juice, consider fresh, frozen, canned or dried fruits.
 The USDA also recommends fortified foods to supplement vitamin D and B12 intake.

 3. Make Healthy Foods Easier to Eat